ibelem/webmlmeet/doc/Docker_Windows.md

 ### Test the Server in Browser

-If you are running the code locally, the browser will show "Your connection is not private" when accessing Intel OWT server and WebNN Meeting web pages.
+If you are running the code locally, the browser will show "Your connection is not private" when accessing Intel OWT server and WIC web pages.

 - Visit https://xxx.xxx.xxx.xxx:8002/socket.io/?EIO=3&transport=polling
 - Click "Advanced" button -> Click "Proceed to xxx.xxx.xxx.xxx (unsafe)"
-- Visit WebNN Meeting URL set in config.js, e.g: https://127.0.0.1:8002/
+- Visit WIC URL set in config.js, e.g: https://127.0.0.1:8002/
 - Click "Advanced" button -> Click "Proceed to 127.0.0.1 (unsafe)"

 ## Run Wasm and WebNN in Web-based Intelligent Collaboration Electron.js App - Windows